juananestival/ps-genesys-adapter-v2511/README.md

 ### Step 2: Run the Setup Script

-Clone this repository into your Cloud Shell environment and run the setup script:
+In your first Cloud Shell terminal, run the setup script.
+This will prepare your environment and start `ngrok`.

 ```bash
 bash script/setup-cloud-shell.sh